oterrab/portfolio-projects/sql-learning/oracle-sql-course/README.md

 <img width="399" alt="Screen Shot 2022-07-18 at 22 50 04" src="https://user-images.githubusercontent.com/59098085/179646826-cdaba31f-e617-405b-8ca7-806fe99284fe.png">

-### 📌 Q5: Query that uses the rownum pseudocolumn to get the top 5 earners in the employee table
+### 📌 Q5: Query that uses the rownum pseudocolumn to get the top 5 earners in the employee table.

 ```sql
 with rownumbered as (